-The Master of Science in Biomedical Informatics/Master of Public Health dual degree program combines the MS degree from The University of Texas School of Biomedical Informatics at Houston with the MPH from The University of Texas School of Public Health at Houston.
+The Master of Science in Biomedical Informatics/Master of Public Health dual degree program combines the MS degree from the McWilliams School of Biomedical Informatics at UTHealth Houston with the MPH from the UTHealth Houston School of Public Health.
 The training and curriculum in the dual degree program will provide students and future leaders in public health with the necessary skills to be leaders in the field of Public Health Informatics.
 The dual degree program provides an integrated curriculum that includes a number of shared courses as well as a practicum experience.

 The applicant should present a completed application and official documentation of the following:

 Applicant materials will be reviewed by the SBMI Admissions, Progression and Graduation (APG) Committee.
 The committee will consider such areas as:

 Summer admission - March 1

 Transfer credit is not accepted for students enrolled in the dual degree program due to the amount of shared credit hours between McWilliams School of Biomedical Informatics and SPH.